FelixVi/PurpleMesa/README.md

 A VHDL parser based on flex and bison

 ## Goals
 The reason PurpleMesa got started is to fill the need for a VHDL parser written in C++ that provides access to the underlying AST structure.
-This in itself may not seem as exciting as a simulation or synthesis tool, but it allows for various transformations, analyses and exports to be carried out that enable various exciting applications such as:
+This in itself may not seem as exciting as a simulation or synthesis tool, but it allows for various transformations, analyses and exports to be carried out that enable various important applications such as:
 * Formal verification
 * Equivalence testing
 * VHDL to Verilog translation